Rosalind Franklin (rover): Kazachok

+Airbus landing platform

+The new European landing platform replacing Kazachok will be built by Airbus in Stevenage, UK and will use throttable braking engines provided by NASA.
+The landing is planned for 2030.
+The platform will use a set of parachutes and retro rockets to slow down from 45 m/s to less than 3 m/s just before touchdown.
+After landing, two ramps will extend from opposite sides of the platform, offering a choice of routes to reach the surface.
+The landing platform will not have its own solar panels nor any scientific instruments.
+It will cease to operate a few sols after deploying the rover to the surface.

+Power unit

+The rover will have an americium radioisotope heater unit (RHU), to heat the lander components.
+It will be the first usage of americium-241 on any spacecraft.
+Americium-241 has a considerably longer half-life than plutonium-238, the radioisotope used to power NASA's Perseverance and Curiosity rovers.
+However, as a consequence, the power density of a 241Am-based RHU is considerably lower than that of a 238Pu-based RHU.

 Navigation

 The ExoMars mission requires the rover to be capable of driving across the Martian terrain at 70 m per sol (Martian day) to enable it to meet its science objectives.
 The rover is designed to operate for at least seven months and drive 4 km, after landing.

 Since the rover communicates with the ground controllers via the ExoMars Trace Gas Orbiter (TGO), and the orbiter only passes over the rover approximately twice per sol, the ground controllers will not be able to actively guide the rover across the surface.
 The Rosalind Franklin rover is therefore designed to navigate autonomously across the Martian surface.
 Two stereo camera pairs (NavCam and LocCam) allow the rover to build up a 3D map of the terrain, which the navigation software then uses to assess the terrain around the rover so that it avoids obstacles and finds an efficient route to the ground controller specified destination.